SidneyNemzer/yt-history/scripts/README.md

 This is a shortcut to `cargo run --release` in the main binary project.

 To uninstall the dev command, delete the file `ythdev` in your binaries directory (again, that's `/usr/local/bin` by default).

+---

+Note: Running the scripts binary with any other command builds and runs the main binary.